 - rotisserie chicken, shredded chicken, boneless skinless chicken breasts or chicken thighs

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

 - Preheat oven to 350 degrees.
 Prepare baking dish, set aside.

-- Prepare dry stuffing as per package directions.
+- In a medium saucepan, prepare dry stuffing as per package directions.

-- In large mixing bowl, combine the cheese soup and gravy, cooked chicken and broccoli.
-Pour into greased casserole dish.
+- In a large mixing bowl, mix soup and gravy, cooked chicken and broccoli.

 - Sprinkle with half the cheese over the creamy chicken filling.
 Top with the classic stuffing and remaining shredded cheese.
 Cover and bake until hot and bubbly!